 This is our 12-step programme to a beginner's detail:

 Always, always, always start with the wheels.
 We can't say it enough.
 Your wheels are the grubbiest area of the car so will require a good pre-soak with a quality wheel cleaner.
-You'll need brushes to get to the hard-to-reach areas, along with a separate wash mitt and bucket than you'd use on the paintwork.
+You'll need brushes to get to the hard-to-reach areas, along with a separate wash mitt and detailing bucket than you'd use on the paintwork.

-Snow foams help to break down any stubborn dirt, as well as remove any loose particles from the vehicle, before the physical contact wash stage.
+Snow foam help to break down any stubborn dirt, as well as remove any loose particles from the vehicle, before the physical contact wash stage.
 Removing as much dirt as possible before contact washing will help to reduce the likelihood of inflicting swirl marks to the paint finish (most swirls are caused at the wash stage).

 Did you ever think it'd be step four before even putting mitt to paint?!
-It's important to use a good-quality shampoo, further reducing the likelihood of any marring or light scratches or swirls, the deep pile allow any particles to be absorbed in to the mitt as opposed to pressed and dragged across the surface.
+It's important to use a good-quality car shampoo, further reducing the likelihood of any marring or light scratches or swirls, the deep pile allow any particles to be absorbed in to the mitt as opposed to pressed and dragged across the surface.
 Fill one bucket with wash solution, the other with plain water.
 Apply wash solution to the vehicle (washing from top down small sections at a time) - Rinse the mitt first in the water bucket before taking fresh wash solution to the car.
 This method ensures you don't contaminate your wash solution and are always using clean wash water on your car.

 Start at the top of the vehicle and work your way down.
 Tackling it panel by panel will be the easiest way to make sure you get every area streak free.
 It's important to work quickly (to avoid water spots), while being thorough so not to leave any streaks from the drying process.
 If you are left with any water spots, a quick detailer is a great product to clean them up with after.